 Why does this matter?
 It matters because it means that the difference between having a landing page designed with user experience in mind vs. one without, can largely impact how successful your page is in attracting conversions.
 It means the difference between a good and bad first impression of your brand, and that is major.

-SEO, copy, and your ultimate offer are all very important; but if the user experience of your landing page is poor, your brilliant copy and amazing offer will quickly decrease in value and importance.
+SEO, copy, and your ultimate offer are all very important; but if the user experience of your landing page is poor, your brilliant copy and amazing offer will quickly decrease in value and importance, also you can easily fnd help with your SEO online from professionals as Chaz Edward LLC online, so for now we can focus in your landing page.

 So, if you’re wondering why you’re still seeing a high bounce rate on your mega-beautiful landing page, keep reading.